 The answer from these pastors was a resounding yes.

-After they interviewed me for an hour, we watched a video montage of photos of women of all ages and ethnicities captured in full flight as they ministered behind pulpits or in leadership teams.
+After they interviewed me (watch it here) we watched a video montage of photos of women of all ages and ethnicities captured in full flight as they ministered behind pulpits or in leadership teams.
 After that—in front of my water-blurred eyes—they ordained some women who are called and gifted by God.